umass-cs677-archives/lab-2-chung-and-russell/test/README.md

     elnux3@cs.umass.edu/cs677/lab-2-chung-and-russell/src
     python Frontend.py

 This can be done with the shellscript in ../src/server_startup.sh as described in its README.
+If there is a permissions error, chmod all files in this directory:

+    chmod -R +x *

 Once the 3 servers are setup, run the following script to automatically run all the tests described in our test doc: